QingZ11/nebula-website/content/en/posts/self-host-discourse-forum-with-global-cdn/index.md

 ### Self-Hosting Prerequisites
 Below is a list of what's required for self-host a Discourse forum:

-- Linux servers with more than 2G memory, if your server memory is 1G, you need to enable the SWAP partition.
+- Linux servers with more than 2G memory, if your server memory is 1G, you need to enable the SWAP partition
-- A domain with full control, which we will use when registering for mail and CDN services.
+- A domain with full control, which we will use when registering for mail and CDN services
-- A Cloudflare account, which helps speed up your site and improve security.
+- A Cloudflare account, which helps speed up your site and improve security
-- An available SMTP mail service.
+- An available SMTP mail service

 ### Self Host a Discourse Forum with Cloudflare CDN